 How to Insure a Home in a Trust

 A trust-owned home is not insured in the same way as an individually owned home.
 For an individually owned home, the owner(s) are listed on the policy as Named Insured’s.
 They have rights to make policy changes and accept claims payments.

-If a home is owned by a trust, but your name and/or your spouses name are the only ones listed as on the policy, you’re going to have a problem in the event of a claim.
+If your home is owned by a trust, but your homeowners policy only includes your name, you could potentially have problems in the event of a claim.

+How to Insure a Home in a Trust